anushreesshetty/PETZYIEE_Online-Appointment-Scheduling-App/README.md

 - Dynamic home page, serving as the landing page for all users.
 - User login page with professional handling of all kinds of validations.
 - Ability for a user to select an appointment.
-- Option to select a service and view appointment date.

 #### What Technology are Used In This Projects